Assessment and Compliance

 - Provide guidance and resources for issues related to Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)

-- Coordinate the annual assessment process
+- Coordinate the annual institutional effectiveness process

 - Ensure that compliance with accreditation requirements are incorporated into the planning and evaluation process of the institution